 Neil Rankin’s temper keeps rising.

 You see, it all started with the Soho original, where he roasted animals whole over coals in a sleek basement smokehouse.
-Then, he worked up a temper in the City, where the focus was on curries cooked over a fire pit, served with gin.
-And now to complete this open-fire triumvirate, he’s unleashed his temper on Covent Garden – this time bringing you pizza & vermouth.
+Then, he worked up a temper in the City, and now to complete this open-fire triumvirate, he’s unleashed his temper on Covent Garden.

 You’ll find it all tucked down a side street off the Seven Dials, in a huge, bi-level space with an outdoor (heated) patio and basement seating overlooking the dough-proving room.
 Just to prove that they make it there.
 Taking note from the theatrical layout of the other two sites, it’s got bar seating snaking around an open kitchen & bar area, with everything pivoting around the huge, bright blue wood-fired oven.